 - Embossed on a leather tab stitched onto the pocket’s interior seam;

 - Stamped directly on the fabric (also on the handbag interior).

 Older LV handbag models have date codes embossed on or near the handles.

 A typical Louis Vuitton date code features two letters and four numbers.
-The letters indicate where the item was made, while the number show the month (or, week) and the year the item was manufactured.
+The letters indicate where the item was made, while the number shows the month (or week) and the year the item was manufactured.
 The date code system has changed several times throughout the years.